 A parental consent form is required for all passengers ages 12 to 17 that will be flying on any of our tours unaccompanied by a Parent or Legal Guardian.
 Children under the age of 12 are not permitted to fly without a guardian.
 Parents/guardians will need to be on the docks prior to departure time if a waiver needs to be signed and TEMSCO must be notified prior, so as to have those waivers dockside.

 We have a weight surcharge, not a restriction.
+Any guest weighing over 250lbs will be assessed this surcharge fee.
 This is for safety, weight and balance of the helicopter, and passenger comfort.

 Yes, the weight surcharge is on a per person basis.
 The surcharge will provide the guest with extra space in the helicopter.